sh92/SpringStudy-Tobi/README.md

-## This is spring Study source code in tobi book
+## This is spring study source code in tobi's spring book

 * To use SimpleDriverDataSource class in CH1, CH2